mchatzis/VisUAL/README.md

 ### PARTS THAT ARE MINE
 ___________________

-I hace created all the files relevant to the LDM and STM operations:
+I have created all the files relevant to the LDM and STM operations.
+These are operations deal with memory.
+Hence, operational codes that start with 'L' load from memory registers while operational codes that start with 'S' (eg. STM) store into memory registers of the alu (Arithmetic-Logic Unit).
+Please read on for further explanations.

+Namely:
 - LDM_STM.fs (path: Proj/parse/...)
 - LDRSTR.fs (path: Proj/parse/...)
 - LDMSTMTest.fs (path: Proj/tests/...)